 Trust – One thing that too many leaders fail to do is establish real trust.
 However, developing and fostering trust with workers provides the leader with a strategic opportunity.
 Of course, in my opinion, the best way to establish and foster trust is to be open and honest and to share information.
 Basically, leaders need to keep their people informed.

-Now we have pretty much come full-circle.
-During times of uncertainty, people will often turn to and rely upon the familiar and those they trust.
+Now we have pretty much come full circle.
+During times of uncertainty, people often rely upon the familiar and those they trust.
 It behooves a leader to be this person.
-Trust, from a leadership perspective, provides said leader with the opportunity to gain and utilize the benefit of the doubt.
-Meaning that while a leader may not be able to overcome or quell all of the fears associated with a proposed change, trust allows a greater opportunity for followers to go along with the change in spite of any anxiety they might have.
+Trust, from a leadership perspective, gives said leader the opportunity to gain and utilize the benefit of the doubt.
+Meaning that while a leader may not be able to overcome or quell all of the fears associated with a proposed change, trust allows a greater opportunity for followers to go along with the change despite any anxiety they might have.
 This is because they appreciate that the leader knows what they are doing, they believe that the leader has tried to keep them informed and reassure them that things are going to be alright, and they believe that the leader has the best interests of his or her people in mind.